MMcClure11/sightings-client/NOTES.md

 - [X] Your Rails API should handle the data persistence with a database.
 You should be using fetch() within your actions to GET and POST data from your API - do not use jQuery methods. (you can use async await)
 - [X] Your client-side application should handle the display of data with minimal data manipulation
 - [X] Your application should have great styling: remember, this is your final!

+# Deploy
+  - [X] rails api deployed to Heroku, can navigate to api/vs/sightings and see all the objects